-Gallay's most recent books are an edited collection of essays, Indian Slavery in Colonial America, published by the University of Nebraska Press in Fall 2009 (selected by Choice magazine as an Outstanding Academic Title) and Colonial and Revolutionary America, published with Prentice-Hall in Fall 2010.
+Gallay's books include an edited collection of essays, Indian Slavery in Colonial America, published by the University of Nebraska Press in Fall 2009 (selected by Choice magazine as an Outstanding Academic Title) and Colonial and Revolutionary America, published with Prentice-Hall in Fall 2010.
 He is currently at work on another book, “Ralegh and the Origins of English Colonialism,” and a play, "Ralegh in the Tower."

 "The Sociology of Slavery: Researching and Writing the History of Slavery in Colonial North America, c.
 1830-2010," an introductory essay to Adam Matthew's Digital collection of documents, "Slavery in Early America" for the series, "Slavery, Abolition and Social Justice, 1490-2007."
 (2010)